NdunguSam01/Phase-3-Week-1-Toy-Problems-/README.md

 This project is aimed at solving three problems:

-1. Converting a 12-hour time to 24-hour time
+1. Converting a 12-hour time to 24-hour time e.g converting 8:30 am to 0830 hrs
 2. Checking if exactly two out three integers passed into a function are positive numbers and returning True e.g.passing (2, 4, -3) into the function returns True
 3. Returning the highest value of consonant substrings e.g.
     For example, for the word "zodiacs", let's cross out the vowels.
 We get: "z d cs"